 Project Name Enter the name of the proposed project.
 Be descriptive and interesting.
-Amount Requested Enter the amount of grant funding requested for this project.
-Use whole dollars only. \$ Match Amount Enter the dollar value of matching contributions from the applicant organization and partners.
+Grant Funding Requested Enter the amount of grant funding requested for this project.
+Use whole dollars only. \$ Match Amount Projected Enter the dollar value of matching contributions from the applicant organization and partners.
 Applicants are required to contribute a 100% match (dollar-for-dollar).
-Use whole dollars only. \$ Additional Contacts for the Application Enter authorized contacts for this project.
-Only email addresses separated by a comma will be accepted.
-No names, titles or phone numbers.
-Applicant Information (Project Contact)
+Use whole dollars only. \$

-Applicant Information (Project Contact)
+Applicant Information (Project Manager)

-Enter the contact information for the person who will manage the project.
+Enter the contact information for the main person who will manage the project.